Introduction by Pierre Mansour, buyer of Spanish wines

 With a total population of around 900,000, these islands – which lie immediately south of Barcelona – comprise Mallorca, Menorca, Ibiza, Formentera, and Cabrera, together with a few other tiny ones.
 The language – mallorquín – is similar to Catalan but rather thicker.

 As ever with islands, individuality prospers; but unlike the Canaries, here common sense has prevailed and there are just two DOs: Binissalem (with some 15 producers) and Plá I Llevant (with some 11).

 Prior to phylloxera there were some 27,000 hectares of vineyards in Mallorca but with tourism such a major industry this is now more like 700 hectares.
-Its black varieties - manto negro, callet, fogoneu, and fogoneu francés - produce dark, densely flavoured reds in a similar vein to garnacha.
-Tempranillo and monastrell and foreign varieties, notably cabernet, syrah, merlot, and pinot noir have also found there way here.
+Its black varieties - manto negro, callet, fogoneu, and fogoneu francés – produce dark, densely flavoured reds in a similar vein to garnacha.
+Tempranillo and monastrell and foreign varieties, notably cabernet, syrah, merlot, and pinot noir have also found their way here.
 For whites, in addition to the indigenous moll, prensal blanco, moscatel/muscat, parellada, and macabeo, there is also chardonnay.

 The whites are equally interesting, with tremendous fragrance and often a certain minerality.
 But high local demand and consequent high prices mean these are rarely seen beyond the islands.